pywbem/pywbemtools/docs/pywbemcli/commands.rst

 The ``qualifier enumerate`` command enumerates the qualifier declarations in a namespace.

+The command format is:
+    pywbemcli [GENERAL-OPTIONS] qualifier enumerate [COMMAND-OPTIONS]

 The namespace is specified with the ``-namespace``/``-n`` command option, or otherwise is the default namespace of the connection.